seantomburke/sitemapper/CONTRIBUTING.md

 npm run build
 ```

 This uses [Babel](http://babeljs.io/) to compile the files.
-Make sure to run `npm run build` before submitting a pull request.
+The prepack step will run `npm run build` when submitting a pull request.

 ```bash
 # Run examples/index.js